YuchenZhangU/MDnotePublic/daily_reflection.md

 - [x] Think about my own image and girl image.
 - [x] blue cross reserve a doctor
 - [x] write doctor appointment message
 Kidney pain after lower back exercise.
-Will have kidney pain on both side after using lower back muscle and somtimes it will cause diarrhea.
+Will have kidney pain on both side after using lower back muscle and sometimes it will cause diarrhea.
 The pain is chronic (has been 3 year) and will be intensified when do lower back exercise.
 I do not take supplements, do not use sleep aid, I do regular execise (2-4 hrs a week.
 I drink alcohol twice a month.
 I do not smoke)
 - [] oxy work: reply to Dustin; read the sign-off